Gina Lewandowski: NJ/NY Gotham FC

+Coaching career

+On March 7, 2025, Lewandowski was announced as an assistant coach at Notre Dame.

 International career

 May 9, 2012, Lewandowski called up for the United States match against China.

 On October 25, 2015, at age 30, Lewandowski earned her only cap for the United States in an international friendly (Victory Tour) match against Brazil, coming off the bench in the 74th minute to play left wingback.

-Personal

-Lewandowski, who was born in Bethlehem, Pennsylvania, was raised in nearby Coopersburg, Pennsylvania and graduated from Allentown Central Catholic High School.
-She received a degree in biology at Lehigh University.
-Gina has Polish ancestry and shares her surname with Robert Lewandowski, a star for Bayern Munich men's team during the same period, although the two are not known to be related.